qutip/qutip/doc/guide/guide-visualization.rst

 structure and relative importance of various elements.

-QuTiP offers a few functions for quickly visualizing matrix data in the form of histograms, :func:`qutip.graph.matrix_histogram` and :func:`qutip.graph.matrix_histogram_complex`, and as Hinton diagram of weighted squares, :func:`qutip.graph.hinton`.
+QuTiP offers a few functions for quickly visualizing matrix data in the form of histograms, :func:`qutip.visualization.matrix_histogram` and :func:`qutip.visualization.matrix_histogram_complex`, and as Hinton diagram of weighted squares, :func:`qutip.visualization.hinton`.
 These functions takes a :class:`qutip.Qobj.Qobj` as first argument, and optional arguments to, for example, set the axis labels and figure title (see the function's documentation for details).

-For example, to illustrate the use of :func:`qutip.graph.matrix_histogram`, let's visualize of the Jaynes-Cummings Hamiltonian:
+For example, to illustrate the use of :func:`qutip.visualization.matrix_histogram`, let's visualize of the Jaynes-Cummings Hamiltonian:

 .. ipython::